How do democracy and politics appear through tech goggles?

 One initiative that provides this voice is participatory budgeting (PB), a process in which the government empowers residents to directly determine how a portion of their municipal budget will be spent.
 Through PB, residents work with one another and government officials to develop proposals for projects that the government could fund.
 After projects are selected through a democratic vote, the government works with the community to implement them.

 Compared to the traditional method of allocating budgets, in which the public has little or no influence over how public money is spent, participatory budgeting represents a stark shift in power.
-By “creating a new process for how citizens and institutions share information, interact, and make public decisions,” writes the political scientist Hollie Russon Gilman in Democracy Reinvented, “participatory budgeting has the potential to strengthen local democratic practice and to alter the current relationship between citizens and local government.”null
+By “creating a new process for how citizens and institutions share information, interact, and make public decisions,” writes the political scientist Hollie Russon Gilman in Democracy Reinvented, “participatory budgeting has the potential to strengthen local democratic practice and to alter the current relationship between citizens and local government.”

 In addition to allowing residents to collectively develop and allocate money to projects that address community needs, PB creates a rare environment of deliberation and knowledge transfer.
 As members of the public work with government officials and develop municipal projects, they gain a more thorough understanding of government’s role and limitations.
 Through this process, citizens create social capital, develop a sense of leadership and agency within their community, and come to appreciate the multiplicity of needs and values that public policy must balance.
-Although occasionally frustrating, these aspects of PB are essential to its appeal: one participant proclaimed PB “the most fulfilling mode of civic engagement I have ever been part of.”null
+Although occasionally frustrating, these aspects of PB are essential to its appeal: one participant proclaimed PB “the most fulfilling mode of civic engagement I have ever been part of.”

 None of this means that participatory budgeting is commonplace or easy to implement, however.
 PB has been used in the United States only since 2009 (though the practice’s roots trace back to Brazil in the 1980s), and the process is incredibly time-consuming.
 To develop and select projects, people must attend numerous meetings, which many are unable or unwilling to do.
 Those with inflexible job schedules and childcare responsibilities are particularly limited by these time requirements.
-For PB to encompass larger budgets and engage more people, notes Gilman, “it will need to become less resource-intensive.”null
+For PB to encompass larger budgets and engage more people, notes Gilman, “it will need to become less resource-intensive.”

 Digital tools for information sharing and communication could make PB vastly less burdensome by streamlining deliberation, but Gilman warns that reforming the process with a focus on efficiency could “weaken the commitment to face-to-face engagement that makes deliberative exercises worthwhile.”
 Gilman found that “citizens primarily sustain their involvement in [PB] because of [its] civic, not material rewards,” which “are much more difficult to acquire online.”
 For example, working with public officials is “among the most rewarding aspects of the process” but would be almost impossible to replicate within a technological platform that is designed to make conversations efficient.
 Similarly, replacing group deliberations with electronic communication is likely to shrink the range of topics and participants while also reducing the community building that participation creates.
-In these ways and more, asserts Gilman, technology may dilute PB by preventing participants from “experiencing the painstaking rewards and gaining the kinds of knowledge that come from in-person participation in civic dialogue.”null
+In these ways and more, asserts Gilman, technology may dilute PB by preventing participants from “experiencing the painstaking rewards and gaining the kinds of knowledge that come from in-person participation in civic dialogue.”

 Gilman is right to fear that adopting typical civic engagement technologies—replacing in-person deliberation with an online platform for efficiently making decisions, for example—would diminish PB’s value by shifting the emphasis from transformation to transaction.
 After all, Hahrie Han’s research highlights the value of transformational organizing that develops people’s capacities as activists and leaders.
 Transactional mobilizing can aid these efforts by bringing people to the table, but it cannot on its own generate sustained civic engagement.
 The same holds for participatory budgeting: beyond providing new mechanisms for the public to influence municipal decisions, PB draws its value largely from the transformational processes it involves.
 Participants emerge having learned how government operates and having developed their capacity to effect change.
-Even when the process was frustrating, Gilman writes, participants remained committed because they “were forging . . . a collective identity that sustained their involvement.”null
+Even when the process was frustrating, Gilman writes, participants remained committed because they “were forging . . . a collective identity that sustained their involvement.”

 But perhaps Gilman assumes that technology is anathema to PB only because civic technology is typically developed with such a laser focus on efficiency.
 Notably, Han does not dismiss transactional approaches entirely.
 Although they are insufficient on their own to sustain efficacious organizations with highly engaged members, such approaches are nonetheless a vital tool for drawing people in.
 Transactional technologies that make involvement in PB easier could be effective tools to engage a larger portion of the public.
-In fact, evidence from Brazil suggests that certain efficiency-minded approaches such as online voting and text alerts for upcoming events can broaden participation in PB’s more transactional components and “can be seen as the gateway for politically inactive or less active citizens.”null
+In fact, evidence from Brazil suggests that certain efficiency-minded approaches such as online voting and text alerts for upcoming events can broaden participation in PB’s more transactional components and “can be seen as the gateway for politically inactive or less active citizens.”

-Meanwhile, Gordon and Walter’s notion of meaningful inefficiencies explains what Gilman regards as “the paradox presented by an innovation [participatory budgeting] that actually both creates and depends on what some might consider inefficiency.”null When Gilman attributes PB’s value to its being inefficient compared to conventional budgeting, she is picking up on the role of meaningful inefficiencies as a source of civic rewards.
+Meanwhile, Gordon and Walter’s notion of meaningful inefficiencies explains what Gilman regards as “the paradox presented by an innovation [participatory budgeting] that actually both creates and depends on what some might consider inefficiency.”
+When Gilman attributes PB’s value to its being inefficient compared to conventional budgeting, she is picking up on the role of meaningful inefficiencies as a source of civic rewards.
 From this perspective, there is no paradox at all: it is precisely because participatory budgeting requires taking a more deliberative route to the end result that it is so transformative.
 Thus, while Gilman is correct that most civic technologies would be detrimental to PB, Community PlanIt demonstrates that technology could aid PB’s more deliberative components without warping them if it were developed and deployed to support rather than extinguish meaningful inefficiencies.

 Recognizing its need to make PB more accessible, the small California city of Vallejo has begun adopting exactly these types of technologies.
 In 2015, Vallejo teamed up with Stanford’s Crowdsourced Democracy Team to deploy a platform that facilitates online voting.
 In 2017, Vallejo also partnered with the Social Apps Lab at the University of California, Berkeley to incorporate into PB an additional platform called AppCivist that provides a centralized place to develop proposals, keep track of project updates, and communicate with city staff.

 Vallejo has implemented these new conveniences to bolster rather than eliminate core components of participatory budgeting.
 As Vallejo’s PB project manager Alyssa Lane emphasizes, “technology cannot replace face-to-face interaction.”
 She notes that even though project teams could develop proposals and city staff could provide feedback through AppCivist, most preferred to do so in person, in more personal and thorough conversations.
 Project teams instead used the platform primarily to document progress between in-person meetings and to keep people who had to miss a meeting informed.
 “I think face-to-face helps them iron things out,” Lane says.
-“I don’t see that going away anytime soon.”null
+“I don’t see that going away anytime soon.”

 Of course, with or without technology, participatory budgeting is not a panacea for the lack of urban civic engagement and democratic decision making.
 Its time-consuming nature significantly limits who can participate and how widespread the practice can become.
-And even for those who do participate, deliberation is not foolproof: though it clearly can promote civic rewards, it does not preclude antidemocratic outcomes.null Moreover, participatory budgeting has thus far been restricted to relatively minor allocations of money to relatively apolitical projects.
-If PB is to “reinvigorate local democracy,” asserts Gilman, the process “must encompass major budgetary questions, up to and including urban redevelopment, zoning, and social welfare spending.”null Such a change will subject PB to a far more intense level of scrutiny, which may make it hard for PB to retain its essential character.
+And even for those who do participate, deliberation is not foolproof: though it clearly can promote civic rewards, it does not preclude antidemocratic outcomes.
+Moreover, participatory budgeting has thus far been restricted to relatively minor allocations of money to relatively apolitical projects.
+If PB is to “reinvigorate local democracy,” asserts Gilman, the process “must encompass major budgetary questions, up to and including urban redevelopment, zoning, and social welfare spending.”
+Such a change will subject PB to a far more intense level of scrutiny, which may make it hard for PB to retain its essential character.
 Finally, many important municipal decisions are made outside the realm of budgeting, whether in implementing approved projects or in developing priorities and legislation.
 Citizen empowerment efforts that neglect these nonbudgetary components of politics and power will be rendered impotent, as important decisions can be shifted so that they escape PB’s purview.

 Nonetheless, thoughtfully integrating technology into participatory budgeting represents precisely the form of innovation that embodies the Smart Enough City.
 In improving a valuable but burdensome process, cities need to judiciously distinguish between mere inefficiencies that technology can and should overcome—creating opportunities for transactional mobilizing that engages more people—and meaningful inefficiencies that allow transformational organizing to occur—inefficiencies that technology should not be deployed to mitigate.
 That is the key distinction which technologists far too often miss: while all inefficiencies make democratic governance more challenging, only mere inefficiencies should be eradicated.
 That meaningful inefficiencies represent a challenging but necessary component of democracy is a paradox beyond the comprehension of technophiles.